 There are three main options if you want to apply for a proxy vote:

 The person you choose to vote on your behalf will need to go to your polling station to vote and will need to show their own photo ID to be able to cast your vote.
 They will not need to show your ID when voting on your behalf.
-Alternatively the person you choose to vote on your behalf can apply to cast your vote by post.
+Alternatively the person you choose to vote on your behalf can apply for a postal vote.
 When you submit your proxy application a form to request a postal vote will be sent to the person you choose to vote on your behalf.

 Inspecting the electoral register